About Dr. Bello

 Specialities:

-My goal is to guide you toward a place where you can manage your symptoms more effectively, so they no longer control your life.
-I am credentialed through PSYPACT and licensed to provide teletherapy in 42 participating states.
+My goal is to help you build practical tools to manage your symptoms so they no longer take over your day-to-day life.
+I am credentialed through PSYPACT and licensed to provide teletherapy across 42 participating states, making therapy accessible no matter where you are.

 “If you’re looking for: someone direct, laidback, who acknowledges that she is also human; a genuine relationship with your psychologist; someone who challenges you to think about things in a different way; and who uses evidence-based strategies to guide you to changed behaviors, then we will work well together.
-My therapy techniques are based in research, and I often share a lot of that research with you to help with motivation (knowledge is power and the more proof we have that things work, the more likely we are to try them).
-If you’re looking for a psychologist who is straightforward, relatable, and believes in the power of research to drive real change, let’s get started!
+My therapy techniques are based in research, and I often share a lot of that research with you to help with motivation (knowledge is power and the more proof we have that things work, the more likely we are to try them).”